CyberNet4/Computer-Network-Blog.github.io/README.md

-Computer Networks Blog
+Computer Networks Blog Website
 --
-A Blog that talk about myself
+This project is all about setting up a website using GitHub Pages as the host and it demonstrates knowledge of networking concepts such as DNS, IP addresses, and protocols.
+--